Suylakan/Button-Clicking-Game/README.md

 - **Automatic download** of a "Certificate of Idiocy" text file
 - The ultimate humiliation experience!

+### 🚨 Cheater Detection System
+If you use debug hacks to win:
+- Special "CHEATER DETECTED" screen appears instead of victory
+- Shows detailed statistics of all cheats used:
+  - Number of legitimate attempts
+  - Times frozen, teleported, made bigger
+  - Whether slow mode was used
+- Verdict: "Not Impressed!"
+- Option to try again without cheats for a real victory
+- Only legitimate wins (no debug hacks) get the true victory message!

 ### 📱 Mobile Support
 - Full touch screen support for mobile devices
 - Responsive design that works on all screen sizes

+### 🐛 Debug Mode
+- Press `D` key to toggle debug mode
+- Shows real-time information:
+  - Mouse position (X, Y)
+  - Button position (X, Y)
+  - Distance between mouse and button
+  - Detection radius visualization
+  - Escape status indicator
+- Visual debug overlay with semi-transparent background
+- Perfect for understanding game mechanics or adjusting difficulty

+#### ⚡ Built-in Hacks/Cheats:
+Debug mode includes powerful cheats:
+1. **Freeze Button (F)**: Completely stops the button from moving
+2. **Slow Mode (S)**: Reduces detection radius by 50% (makes it easier)
+3. **Bigger Button (B)**: Doubles the button size for easier clicking
+4. **Teleport to Mouse (T)**: Brings button directly to your cursor
+5. **Reset Attempts (R)**: Resets the attempt counter back to 0
+6. **+100 Attempts (I)**: Instantly adds 100 to your attempt count
+7. **Jump to 1000 (K)**: Sets attempts to 1000 and triggers the idiot screen

+All hacks can be toggled with keyboard shortcuts (shown in parentheses) or by clicking the buttons in the debug panel.
+Active hacks are highlighted in yellow!

 ## 🚀 Getting Started